kobito-kun/ProntoV2/README.md

 ## Pronto Project

 A multi-vendor e-commerce website made with Vuejs with GraphQL as the backend.
+This project might have a few issues due to me rushing it.
+If you need anything please make an issue and I'll do it immediantly.

 ## Technologies Used